XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/README.md

 storeFile=<path_to_location_of_keystore>
 ```

-7. Use Android Studio or gradlew to generate a signed APK with the flavor "release_sw" or "release_dbg".
-This APK can be transferred to your local SystemBuild directory.
+7. Use Android Studio or gradlew to generate a signed APK with the flavor *release_sw*.
+This will generate the file *robotutor.release_sw.1.8.8.1.apk*.
+This APK should be transferred to the apk in your local SystemBuild directory.